senzing-garage/ibm-openshift-guide/docs/helm-rabbitmq-db2/README.md

 The following is an example of creating an NFS type Persistent Volume that can be referred to in a PVC by `spec.volumeName`.

-1. :pencil2: Review and modify as needed the contents of:
+1. :pencil2: Review and modify, as needed, the contents of:
     1. ${KUBERNETES_DIR}/persistent-volume-rabbitmq.yaml
     1. ${KUBERNETES_DIR}/persistent-volume-senzing.yaml